 First Home Super Saver Scheme (FHSSS)

 You can use your super fund to save for a deposit — and pay less tax on the way.
 Voluntary contributions into super are taxed at 15%, which is lower than most people's marginal rate.
-The scheme lets you withdraw up to $50,000 total (including associated earnings), with a cap of $15,000 in contributions per financial year counting toward the limit.
+You can contribute up to $15,000 per year and $50,000 in total, then withdraw those contributions plus associated earnings towards your first home.
+You must request an FHSS determination before property ownership transfers to you.

 New South Wales